Oriented Percolation in One-Dimensional 1/|x-y|^2 Percolation Models: Spatial blocks (Dynamic Renormalization)

-Inequality (\ref{bagunca}) follows trivially from the following recursive relation: if we have a $k$--block $I^{(k)}= \cup_{s_0}^{s_1} I^{(k-1)}_s$ which is in $G$ state, then
+Inequality (\ref{bagunca}) follows trivially from the following recursive relation: if we have a $k$--block $I^{(k)}=\cup _{s_{0}}^{s_{1}}I_{s}^{(k-1)} $ which is in $G$ state, then

-We will end this section with the estimate which will be important for the recursive step in the next section, and after that we also fix the parameters which will determine the choice of $p$ close to one, as in (\ref{choice00}).
-Recall that by $H_z(I_j^{(k)})\subset H(I_j^{(k)})$ we denote the event, for which the unique defected $(k-1)$--block within $ I_j^{(k)}$ has index $z$, and by construction stays at distance larger than $ \lfloor l_{k}^{\alpha ^{\prime }/\alpha }\rfloor$ from the boundaries of $ I_j^{(k)}$.
+We now give the announced basic estimate needed for the recursive step in the previous construction, cf. (\ref{conserto}).
+Afterwards, we fix the parameters which will determine the choice of $p$ close to one, as in (\ref {choice00}).
+In the lemma below, assume that $I^{(k)}_j$ is a $k$--block and $D^{(k)}_j=\{z\}$, i.e. the unique defected $(k-1)$--block within $I_j^{(k)}$ has index $z$, and by construction stays at distance larger than $\lfloor l_{k}^{\alpha ^{\prime }/\alpha }\rfloor$ from the boundaries of $I_j^{(k)}$.

 \begin{lemma} There exists $\eta \equiv \eta (\alpha ,\alpha ^{\prime },l_{1})$ with $\eta \searrow 0$ as $l_{1}\nearrow +\infty $ and such that the following estimate for the conditional probability with respect to the product measure (defined right above (\ref{occup}))